PastVirtual

 Former Federal Judge at Central District of California

-Judge Andrew Guilford reviewed the history of American Anti-suit Injunctions and emphasized the importance of international comity.
+Reviewed the history of American Anti-suit Injunction and emphasized the importance of international comity.

 Partner at Cravath, Swaine & Moore LLP

-David Kappos analyzed the disadvantages and costs of determining FRAND rates by different countries in parallel litigation.
+Analyzed the disadvantages and costs of determining FRAND rates in parallel litigation.

 Erwin Chemerinsky